You can find answers to all your questions about forex, tools, trading with Trust Capital TC and more here.

 The best way to manage your risk during volatile markets is to ensure your account is properly margined at all times.
 There are several proactive measures that you can employ:

 Currency traders make decisions using both technical factors and economic fundamentals.
-Technical traders use charts, trend lines, support and resistance levels, and numerous patterns and mathematical analysis to identify trading opportunities, whereas fundamentalists predict price movements by interpreting a wide variety of economic information, including news, government-issued indicators and reports, and even rumours.
+Technical traders use charts, trend lines, support and resistance levels, and numerous patterns and mathematical analysis to identify trading opportunities, whereas fundamentalists predict price movements by interpreting a wide variety of economic information, including news, government-issued indicators and reports, and even rumor.
 The most dramatic price movements however, occur when unexpected events happen.
 The event can range from a Central Bank raising domestic interest rates to the outcome of a political election or even an act of war.
 Nonetheless, more often it is the expectation of an event that drives the market rather than the event itself.

 Yes, you can trade on margin.